Clouds - What They Are, How They Form, And The Different Cloud Types

 The clouds most commonly found at this height are Cirrus, Cirrocumulus, and Cirrostratus clouds:

-As is common with many high-level clouds, they always occur in during clear and pleasant weather conditions.
+As is common with many high-level clouds, they often occur during clear and pleasant weather conditions.
 However, as I already pointed out, they may be early indicators of stormy weather or warm fronts.

 Cirrocumulus Clouds